bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

-Go back to the terminal where the server is running—you should see the output from the request:
+Go back to the terminal where the server is running — you should see the output from the request:

 ::: info bsr/start/server/